IBMTechSales/liberty-enterprise-deployment-labs/1050-Zero-migration-upgrade -Liberty/README.md

     > ![](./images/media/image23.png)

-### **Add a collective member to the remote host VM, server1.gym.lan**
+### **5.2 Add a collective member to the remote host VM, server1.gym.lan**

-Now, run the b script again, using slightly different parameters, to deploy Liberty to the remote VM, **server1.gym.lan**.
+Now, run the script again, using slightly different parameters, to deploy Liberty to the remote VM, **server1.gym.lan**.
 And, then join the remote member to the collective.

 Joining remote members to a collective requires a couple of additional steps that the script performs for you in the lab environment and are identified below.